Indiana Department of Natural Resources: History

 In 1967, the Nature Preserves Act established the Division of Nature Preserves, also under the same departmental oversight.
 Since then, the department has been involved in numerous initiatives and legislative efforts, including the establishment of new state parks, new flood laws, hunter safety programs, forestry education, and the general rejuvenation of Indiana's forestland.
 Today, the Department of Natural Resources claims that Indiana has 4.5 million acres (18,000 km^{2}) of forestland, still far from the area's original 23 million acres (93,000 km^{2}), but an improvement from the two million acres (8,000 km^{2}) that remained intact by 1900.

 Organization

-At the top of the organization is the director (presently Dan Bortner), who reports directly to the Governor of Indiana.
+At the top of the organization is the director (presently Alan Morrison), who reports directly to the Governor of Indiana.
 In addition to overseeing the department, the director also serves on an autonomous board known as the Natural Resources Commission, consisting of both government officials and citizen members, which meets at least four times annually to address issues pertaining to the department.
 The director also has an advisory council at his disposal.

 Beneath the director, there are four deputy directors, each of whom is responsible for a team under which many of the department's divisions are organized.
 Those teams and their divisions are as follows: